-Distribution: East of the Cascades in Washington; British Columbia south to Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Oregon, east to Idaho.

 Habitat: Sagebrush desert, dry ponderosa pine forest openings, in deep or sandy soil.

 Freely-branched perennial with a woody base, occasionally prostrate, but usually erect, the many branches forming a clump up to 4 dm. tall and wide.